rickylk/LSTM-based-method-for-grasp-and-lift-detection-on-EEG/README.md

 The proportion to split is 75:25 for training and validation. <br />
 -
 #### Classification Model
+We mainly set our experiment using two models which are Convolutional Neural Networks (CNN) and Long short-term memory (LSTM).<br />

+while LSTM is suitable for time-series data.

 - Convolutional Neural Networks (CNN) <br />

 - Long short-term memory (LSTM) <br />